Reynolds Lie bialgebras: Introduction

 Reynolds operators originated from O. Reynolds' famous research on the theory of turbulence in fluid mechanics; the Reynolds operator plays an important role in the Navier-Stokes equations \cite{Reynolds}.
 G. Birkhoff \cite{Birkhoff} and G. - C. Rota \cite{Rota} have also carried out a series of studies about Reynolds operators.
 In addition, Reynolds operators are closely related to the probability theory developed by Kolmogorov, especially conditional expectation.
 In \cite{ZGG-1}, the authors studied the relevant properties of Reynolds operators on the associative algebra and the construction of free Reynolds algebras.
 Also, they introduced the concept of Reynolds words and verified that Reynolds words have the algebraic structure and universal properties of free Reynolds algebras, see \cite{ZGG-2} for more details about the construction of free Reynolds algebras.
 Recently, A. Das introduced the concept of Reynolds operators on Lie algebras and established the relationship between Reynolds operators and twisted Rota-Baxter operators \cite{Das}.
 In \cite{Guo-Gus-Li}, the authors introduced the concepts of weighted Reynolds operators and differential Reynolds operators, established the relationship between separable Volterra operators and weighted Reynolds operators, and studied Volterra integral operators and their integral equations from an algebraic perspective.
-The notion of NS-algebras was introduced by Leroux in \cite{LP} which have a close relationship with Reynolds operators.
-In \cite{Das}, the authors introduced the notion of Reynolds operators on Lie algebras and NS-Lie algebras and showed that a Reynolds operator on a Lie algebra naturally induces a structure of an NS-Lie algebra naturally.